bhisaac/5eFP/5eFP-SRD.md

 **Adaptable.** Choose and gain one species trait:
 - Choose an ability score unmodified by your ability score increase trait.
 The chosen ability score increases by +1.
-- You gain one feat. ~~Additionally, choose an ability.
-Ability checks with the chosen ability gain advantage.~~
+- You gain one feat.

 **Age.** Humans reach adulthood in their late teens and live less than a century.